Vokes strikes late leveller in Europa League tie

 Substitute Vokes controlled a knockdown from strike partner Chris Wood to lash home with 10 minutes to play in Burnley's first European tie for over 50 years.

-Gary Mackay-Steven's penalty looked set to earn Derek McInnes' side a 1-0 home win at Pittodrie on Friday (AEST), Anders Lindegaard beaten from 12 yards five minutes into his debut.
+Gary Mackay-Steven's penalty looked set to earn Derek McInnes' side a 1-0 home win at Pittodrie on Friday (NZST), Anders Lindegaard beaten from 12 yards five minutes into his debut.

 But Vokes fired home to ensure the Premier League side will be expected to progress to a third-round tie with Istanbul Basaksehir in next week's second leg at Turf Moor.